-Ashley Crawford is entering her third season at UTA.
+Ashley Crawford is entering her fifth season at UTA.
 Coach Crawford has been a key contributor in helping the Lady Mavs achieve the largest turnaround in school history and in all of Division I.

 Coach Crawford has a heavy influence on the recruiting process at UT Arlington.
 She is responsible for all aspects of recruiting within the Lady Mav program, including organizing visits and knowing and meeting with top players locally and nationally.
 With that, she was instrumental in signing the number one recruiting class in the Sun Belt.

 While Crawford has been a main factor in the on court success of the Lady Mavs, she has been as influential off the court as well.
 Under her guidance the Mavericks have exceeded in the classroom, winning the team’s first conference academic achievement award in 10 years.

 Prior to UTA, she was a coach at Lamar where she helped develop some of the top guards in the Southland Conference.
 She helped her players rack up five all-conference selections and two conference and conference tournament MVP’s.
 Among those guards was Kalis Loyd, who became the all time leading scorer at Lamar, was top three in all time rebounding and steals and top 10 in assists.
 Crawford played an important role on the 2009-2010 Lamar squad that posted a 26-8 record en route to winning the Southland Conference championship and a berth in the NCAA Tournament.